wangwei1237/Kubernetes-in-Action-Second-Edition/docs/Understanding_what_makes_containers_possible.md

 ### Sharing namespaces between multiple processes
 In the next chapter you’ll learn that you don’t always want to isolate the containers completely from each other.
 Related containers may want to share certain resources.
 The following figure shows an example of two processes that share the same network interfaces and the host and domain name of the system, but not the file system.

+Figure 2.14 Each process is associated with multiple namespace types, some of which can be shared.

 ![](../images/2.14.png)